 Natural language utilizes a finite vocabulary to express an infinite array of ideas.
-I investigate how we adapt the lexicon to convey emerging meanings and whether the underlying cognitive processes can be understood in computational terms.
-I am particularly interested in the problems of semantic change and how words acquire new meanings---over history or in child development, and the extent to which computational models can replicate these processes to construct and interpret novel word meanings.
+I investigate how we adapt the lexicon to convey emerging meanings spontaneously or over longer time periods.
+In particular, I have been studying how words extend or combine to derive new meanings and the extent to which computational models can replicate these processes to construct and interpret novel word meanings.

 In a related line of work, I have been involved in projects that examine crosslinguistic structures.
-I also develop computational tools for exploring the relations of language with other domains such as morality.
+I also develop computational methods for exploring the relations of language with other domains such as morality.

 Lexicon development and evolution